nfoert/circles/README.md

 souce ./.venv/bin/activate
 pip install -r requirements.txt
 ```
-You're going to need a settings.py...

-TODO: Provide template settings.py

-But put that in here -> `/circles/circles/settings.py`

 Next, make and migrate your migrations, then create a superuser.
 ```
 python manage.py makemigrations